univention/office365/doc/README-code.md

 to get one of these, and they expire automatically after some time.
-Actually Microsoft provides with [msal](https://github.com/AzureAD/microsoft-authentication-library-for-python) a python library for the log-in process, but we decided against using it.
+Actually Microsoft provides with [msal](https://github.com/AzureAD/microsoft-authentication-library-for-python) a python library for the log-in process, but we decided against using it.```suggestion:-4+0 Before using the API an access token must be acquired.
+There are different ways to get one of these, and they expire automatically after some time.
+Microsoft provides a Python library for the login process with
+[msal](https://github.com/AzureAD/microsoft-authentication-library-for-python), but we decided against using it.

 Our implementation is kept simple in that it can only acquire an access token by using an application certificate.
 The token itself is a long string which